Acing the IBEW Electrical Apprenticeship Test: Comprehensive Study Guide

 - Show the workings you did to arrive at an answer

-- Remember equations, formulae.
-If so, it is helpful to jot those down on the test page while they are fresh in your head.
+- Remember equations and formulas.
+It is helpful to jot those down on the test page or your scratch paper while they are fresh in your head.

-It can be tempting to look around the test center to see how everybody else is doing.
+It can be tempting to look around your local testing station or training center to see how everybody else is doing.
 But remember you are being graded on your performance.
-Looking round will distract you from your work.
+Looking around will distract you from your work.

 And it’s over!